Sehet, wir gehn hinauf gen Jerusalem, BWV 159: History and words

-Bach probably first performed the cantata on 27 February 1729.
+Bach probably first performed the cantata on 27 February 1729, or possibly earlier.

 Music

 Structure and scoring

 Bach structured the cantata in five movements.
 He scored the work for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir only in the closing chorale, and a Baroque instrumental ensemble of oboe (Ob), two violins (Vl), viola (Va) and basso continuo.
 The first movement is a dialogue of the bass as the vox Christi who sings a quotation from the gospel, and the alto representing a follower, named a "faithful Soul" by Dürr.
 The second movement is a dialogue of the alto, and the soprano (S) singing a stanza from Paul Gerhardt's hymn.
 The soprano part can be sung by a soloist or the soprano section of the choir.
 The third and to fifth movements are more the usual sequence of recitative, aria and four-part closing chorale.
 The duration of the cantata is given as 17 minutes.

 In the following table of the movements, the scoring, keys and time signatures are taken from Dürr.
 The continuo, which plays throughout, is not shown.